Piyu-Pika/my_notes_app/README.md

 - Easily categorize and visually organize your notes with a selection of colors
 - Choose from a range of preset colors when creating or editing a note
 - Quickly identify note categories at a glance in the main notes list
+- Filter notes by color for efficient organization

+## 📋 Note Management
+- **Archive**: Move less frequently used notes to the archive for a cleaner main view
+- **Trash**: Safely delete notes with the ability to restore them within 30 days
+- **Auto-deletion**: Notes in the trash are automatically deleted after 30 days

 ## 📸 Screenshots
 ![My_Notes_app](https://github.com/user-attachments/assets/872a77f1-eded-4b97-9f0a-5053d8dd00e1)

 ## 🛠️ Technologies Used
 - 📱 Flutter for cross-platform development